Towards a spectrally multiplexed quantum repeater

-Fig. \ref{fig:SPDC_VIPA}(c) shows the variation of the system efficiency of the demultiplexer as a function of wavelength, measured again using a laser and a linear photo-detector and after optimizing the position of the collection fiber for each wavelength.
-We find a Gaussian dependence with a maximum value of $25.5 \%$ that drops to around $17\%$ as the frequency is changed by $-20$ or $+25\;$GHz.
-Note that the optimal position of the collection fiber changes in a non-linear fashion with the wavelength, see the SM.

 Next, we create 8 spectral modes by frequency detuning the laser in steps of $6.5$ GHz (equal to the idler mode spacing, see below), and measure their spatial profiles by displacing the collection fiber.
-Fig. \ref{fig:spectra}(a) shows the recorded intensity variations for each of these modes (dots).
-The solid lines in this figure show the expected intensity distributions, calculated by taking into account the spectral broadening imposed by the finite linewidth of the laser and the spatial broadening due to the finite size of the collection fiber's core (mode field diameter$\simeq 10.4\,\mu$m), see SM for details.
+Fig. \ref{fig:spectra}(a) shows the recorded intensity variations for each of these modes.
+The figure also shows the expected intensity distribution, calculated by taking into account the spectral broadening imposed by the finite linewidth of the laser and the spatial broadening due to the finite size of the core of the collection fibers, see SM for details.
 The result is in good agreement with the measured data.

 After reverting to the SPDC source and the SNSPD, we assess the spatial distribution of the idler modes in the back focal plane of the lens behind the VIPA.
-Towards this end we displace again the collection fiber, but now we record the single photon detection rate.
-To avoid that several spectral modes are mapped onto the same spot, we reduce the bandwidth of the idler photons to less than the VIPA's FSR of $60.8\,$GHz using the $16\,$GHz-linewidth Fabry-P\'erot filter depicted in Fig.\,\ref{fig:SPDC_VIPA}(a).
-But to capture a broad spectrum, we detune the filter cavity over a total spectral range of $130\,$GHz, so that the transmission is always maximized.
-Using the calibration curve shown in the SM, we convert spatial positions of the fiber into frequency, and after subsequent normalization with respect to the system efficiency shown in Fig.\,\ref{fig:SPDC_VIPA}(c), we obtain the spectrum of 20 idler modes plotted in Fig.\ref{fig:spectra}(b).
-As expected from the length of the cavity, we find that neighboring idler modes are spaced by 6.5 GHz.
-Note that the total number of modes is only limited by phase matching---we estimate a total bandwidth of around 1.3 THz, allowing 200 modes spaced by 6.5 GHz---but not by clustering.
+To do this, we displace again the collection fiber, but now we record the single photon detection rates.
+To avoid that several spectral modes are mapped onto the same spatial position, we reduce the bandwidth of the idler photons to less than the VIPA's FSR using the $16\,$GHz-linewidth Fabry-P\'erot filter depicted in Fig.\,\ref{fig:SPDC_VIPA}.
+In order to capture a broad spectrum, we detune the filter cavity over a total spectral range of $130\,$GHz so that the transmission is always maximized.
+Using the calibration curve in SM Fig.\,7(e), we convert spatial positions of the fiber into frequency, and after subsequent normalization with respect to the system efficiency (SM Fig.\,7(f)), we obtain the spectrum of 20 idler modes plotted in Fig. \ref{fig:spectra}(b).
+As expected from the length of the cavity, we find a mode spacing of $6.5\,$GHz.
+Note that the total number of modes is only limited by phase matching.
+Estimating the total idler bandwidth to be $1.3\,$ THz, this yields 200 modes.